 How does slippage protection work on VALR?

-VALR prevents the exchange from experiencing significant slippage by enforcing a hard rule on how far through an order book market orders can execute.
+VALR prevents the exchange from experiencing significant slippage by enforcing a hard rule on how far through an order book, orders can be executed.
+These limits apply to buy orders that will place/match far above the mark price and sell orders that will place/match far below the mark price.
 Slippage protection protects the VALR exchange and its users from significant price swings due to VALR user trading activity.

 Note: